 Electroneum is a cryptocurrency that launched back in 2017 to some serious fanfare.
-The British-based project impressed more than 300 thousand early investors, promising to make strong moves into the industries of mobile gaming, online gambling, and later on switched onto general payment processing and gig economy.
-Overall the fanfare has died down a bit and the project has lost some of the initial hype that saw it collect $40 million USD from its investors.
+The British-based project impressed more than 300 thousand early investors, promising to make strong moves into the industries of mobile gaming and online gambling, and later on switched onto general payment processing and the gig digital economy.
+Overall the fanfare has died down a bit, and the project has lost some of the initial hype that saw it collect $40 million USD from its investors.

-Project’s developers are active across various crypto-focused conventions and major trading platforms are adding ETN token to their trading portfolios, signaling that investors (both new and old) are still looking into ways of acquiring this cryptocurrency.
+Project developers are active across various crypto-focused conventions, and major trading platforms are adding ETN tokens to their trading portfolios, signaling that investors (both new and old) are still looking into ways of acquiring this cryptocurrency.

 ✍️ Probably the biggest reason people have for getting Electroneum is its “mobile mining” gimmick which functions sort of like a faucet or even an airdrop by allowing people to have ETN tokens dripped into their accounts just by keeping their phones online.

-Even with the overall simplicity of this system, investors still need to have a ETN wallet capable of storing their tokens.
-So where to store Electroneum?
+Even with the overall simplicity of this system, investors still need to have an ETN wallet capable of storing their tokens.
+So, where to store Electroneum?
 We’ll be checking out what options the average ETN owner currently has to help him manage his holdings.

 Best Electroneum Wallets